openbmc/docs/kernel-development.md

 # OpenBMC kernel development

+> [!IMPORTANT]
+>
+> The kernel development philosphy described below also applies to OpenBMC's
+> u-boot fork.

 The OpenBMC project maintains a kernel tree for use by the project.
 The tree's general development policy is that code must be upstream first.
 This is strongly desirable but not a hard requirement, and exceptions may be made on a